 The appeal is not a rehearing of the case; it is a written statement specifically stating the grounds for the appeal and any supporting information.
-In cases involving multiple parties, the non-appealing party will be able to review the request for appeal and will be given an opportunity to submit a written response to the Appellate Panel, described further below, within the same time designated for the request for appeal.
+In cases involving multiple parties, the nonappealing party will be able to review the request for appeal and will be given an opportunity to submit a written response to the Appellate Panel, described further below, within the same time designated for the request for appeal.

+A written response is limited to fifteen (15) pages.
 The appealing party will be able to review the response.